dan-t/rust-confsolve/README.md

     (T)ake File (NUM) => By pressing 't' and a number (e.g 't1'), the conflicting file with the number NUM is used as the new version.
-A copy of the current file and the other conflicting files is put into the trash directory 'FilePath "~/.confsolve/trash"'.
+A copy of the current file and the other conflicting files is put into the trash directory '~/.cache/confsolve/trash'.

-    (M)ove to Trash   => By pressing 'm', all conflicting files are moved into the trash directory 'FilePath "~/.confsolve/trash"'.
+    (M)ove to Trash   => By pressing 'm', all conflicting files are moved into the trash directory '~.cache/confsolve/trash'.

     Show (D)iff (NUM) => By pressing 'd' and a number (e.g 'd1'), the difference between the current file and the conflicting file NUM is shown.